 A Registered Disability Savings Plan (RDSP) was designed to allow Canadians with disabilities and their families to save.
 Unfortunately, many disabled individuals have diminished earning capabilities, and an increased cost of living.
-Therefore, their families shoulder much of the financial burden, and RDSPs can provide assistance.
-RDSP holders may also be eligible for Grants and Bonds to increase their savings over the long term.
+They and their families shoulder much of this burden, and RDSPs provide assistance.
+RDSP holders may also be eligible for Grants to increase their savings over the long term.

-An RDSP should be considered for those investors who; receive the Disability Tax Credit (DTC), are under age 60, possess Canadian residency and a Social Insurance Number, and are seeking long-term savings.
+For those investors who receive the Disability Tax Credit, are under age 60, possess Canadian residency and a Social Insurance Number, and are seeking long-term savings, an RDSP should be a strong consideration.

-An RDSP operates similarly to a Registered Retirement Savings Plan (RRSP) and a Registered Education Savings Plan (RESP).
-Growth within these plans is not taxed until it is withdrawn, and withdrawals are a combination of untaxed return-of-capital and taxable gains.
-Often a holder pays little or no income tax, since they often do not have additional income other than modest RDSP withdrawals and disability tax credits.
+The RDSP operates similarly to a Registered Retirement Savings Plan (RRSP) and a Registered Education Savings Plan (RESP).
+Growth within the plan is not taxed until it is withdrawn, and withdrawals are a combination of untaxed return-of-capital and taxable gains.
+Often a holder does not face any tax payable if they do not have additional income other than relatively modest RDSP withdrawals when it is combined with disability tax credits.

-Contributions of any amount may be made in any year, up to the lifetime contribution limit of \$200,000 per beneficiary.
-With written permission from the RDSP holder, anyone may contribute to the RDSP; parents, grandparents, friends, etc. Additionally, Grants and Bonds can augment the contributions to increase the invested capital.
+You may contribute any amount into an RDSP each year, up to the lifetime contribution limit of \$200,000 per beneficiary.
+With written permission from the RDSP holder, anyone may contribute to the RDSP.
+Additionally, Grants and Bonds can augment the contributions to increase the invested capital.
 The lifetime limit of Grants and Bonds are \$70,000 and \$20,000, respectively.
-The RDSP is meant to encourage long-term savings.
-Therefore the general rule is that Grants and Bonds must be repaid if it has been held for less than ten years.
+The RDSP is meant to encourage long-term savings; in general the Grants and Bonds must be repaid if the Grant or Bond has been held for less than ten years.

 If contributions are made over twenty years, the Grant can be maximized, and by contributing the \$200,000 lifetime amount with at least \$1,500 in contributions each of the twenty years, a beneficiary would have \$270,000 in contributions compounding tax free until withdrawal.
-Barring any serious market corrections, and a modest return of growth, savings of approximately \$500,000 could be the anticipated value of a matured RDSP when the beneficiary reaches 60 years of age, if sufficient long-term compounding has occurred.
+Barring any serious market corrections, and a modest return of growth, more than \$500,000 should be the anticipated value of a matured RDSP when the beneficiary reaches 60 years of age.

-What you need to Know
+What you need to know

-As with all "registered" accounts, significant rules are in place to control the contributions, matching benefits provided by the government, and withdrawals from these plans.
+As with all "registered" accounts, significant rules are in place to control the contributions, matching benefits provided by the government and withdrawals from these plans.
+Firstly, only one RDSP can be created and held by the beneficiary at one time.
+This is to provide an ease of administration for the financial institution, the government, the holder, and their family.

-- Firstly, only one RDSP can be created and held by the beneficiary at one time. - The maximum contribution for an RDSP (and consequently an individual holder) is \$200,000.
+The maximum contribution for an RDSP (and consequently an individual holder) is \$200,000.
 Care should be taken when planning contributions to maximize Grants and Bonds (explained below) and saved amounts.
-A sensitivity analysis should be made to compare lump sum contributions versus steady, regular contributions. - Grants are limited to \$3,500 each year and can be reached after \$1,500 in contributions (if family income is less than the allowable amount of \$100,392 (for 2022).
+A sensitivity analysis should be made to compare lump sum contributions versus steady, regular contributions.

+Since the Grants are limited to \$3,500 each year and can be reached after \$1,500 in contributions (if family income is less than the allowable amount of approximately \$90,000), it is important to not preclude a Grant by depositing a large amount that earns only one Grant.

-The summary of requirements:
+The summary: